psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 Her fury was all pent up and he winced at the agony of it.
 Her need to defend her daughter was a force of nature.
 He felt her sadness that their land had been taken.
 The injustice of it.
 The magnitude of the loss radiated out through what remained of the tribe.
+Had he ever lost so much?

 Inside the caravan, a young man lay passed out.
 A girl crawled out from under some blankets and quietly stepped past him to the door.
 She undid its fastening